Which Animal is in My Attic—and How Dangerous is It?

 - Both of these droppings have the potential to transmit diseases through their feces, often passing along salmonellosis, tularemia, and leptospirosis to humans.

 - You'll likely know you have mice or rats in your attic if you hear scratching or scurrying noises.
 The time of the day in which you hear the sounds can help you rule out squirrels—squirrels are most active during the day.
 Mice and rats are most active during the nighttime hours.

 Squirrels In The Attic

 If a squirrel or multiple squirrels have found their way into your attic, the damages may be extensive!
 Squirrels are crafty and resourceful animals that are capable of significant damage to insulation, wiring, and structural materials in your attic.
-If a squirrel enters your attic to nest, they will find their way back in if removed by untrained homeowners.
-We recommend using a professional squirrel removal company like Critter Control to keep squirrels out permanently.
+If a squirrel in the attic decided to build a nest, they will find their way back in if removed by untrained homeowners.
+We recommend using a professional squirrel removal company like Critter Control to keep squirrels in the attic out permanently.